 Here, we’ll give you advice on preparation for the COVID vaccine.
 We’ll cover considerations for people with a history of allergic reactions and the importance of hydration.
-Plus, you’ll learn how using an oral rehydration solution like DripDrop ORS can help fend off dehydration, which can worsen vaccine side effects.
+Plus, you’ll learn how using an electrolyte powder like DripDrop can help fend off dehydration, which can worsen vaccine side effects.

 Common COVID-19 Side Effects

 There are currently three COVID-19 vaccines with emergency approval from the Food and Drug Administration (FDA).
 These include the Moderna, Johnson & Johnson, and Pfizer-BioNTech COVID-19 vaccines.

 When it comes to preparation for the COVID vaccine, most people are concerned about experiencing side effects.
 Fortunately, side effects are usually mild.
 More severe issues only affect a small minority of the population.
 All vaccines can cause a range of side effects.
 That’s why some of your friends may have had just a sore arm while others felt sick with a fever and chills for a day or two.

 Remember, side effects are a normal part of vaccination.
 These vaccines prime your immune system to recognize the coronavirus and build antibodies to fend it off.
 Vaccine side effects occur because your body is developing an immune response.
 For the Moderna and Pfizer COVID vaccines, the first dose primes your immune system to recognize the virus as an attacker.
 The second dose revs your immune system up to attack the virus once it’s identified.